Tamworth F.C.: Back to back promotions

 Although not expected to challenge for promotion the following season, in the 2022–23 season, Tamworth were confirmed as the Southern League Premier Division Central champions, winning the division on goal difference at the expense of Coalville Town.

 On the back of the success of the previous season Tamworth subsequently recorded a second successive promotion the following year, winning the 2023-24 National League North title with two games remaining.

 In the 2024–25 season, Tamworth defeated League One side Huddersfield Town in the FA Cup first round.
 They then reached the FA Cup third round for only the fourth time in their history after defeating local rivals Burton Albion on penalties after securing a 1–1 draw.
 The Lambs' reward for their cup exploits was a home tie with Premier League Tottenham Hotspur.
 A capacity crowd saw The Lambs defy the odds and 96 places in the football pyramid to hold Spurs to a 0–0 draw after 90 minutes.
 Tottenham would eventually win 3–0 in extra time.
 In the build up to the Spurs game, it was announced that manager Andy Peaks had signed a new contract with the club which saw him commit to managing The Lambs as his full time job.

+On 16 June 2026, the club announced that American businessman Abdullah Ashraf was the new owner and chairman of the club.